Elements-SRL/cl384-python/README.md

 ```cpp
 ErrorCodes_t getChannelNumberFeatures(uint16_t &voltageChannelNumber, uint16_t &currentChannelNumber);
 ```
-and its usage would be something like the follwing:
+and its usage would be something like the following:
 ```cpp
 // let's assume that md is a correctly initialized MessageDispatcher
 uint16_t voltageChannelNumber, currentChannelNumber;